t5zeli00/software-development-project1/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

 ## Development
-Run `nmp start` in the command line for a dev server.
-You have to be inside an `angular-src` project folder and run `ng serve` command in order to run a client.
+Run `ng serve` command in order to run a client.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding